mainmatter/mainmatter.com/blog/_posts/2018-11-27-open-source-maintenance.md

    changes without increasing the major version because the project is considered "unstable"

-Since the majority of package managers including [npm], [yarn], [cargo] and [pip] follow these semantics when resolving dependencies, it is very important to comply with these rules.
+Since the majority of package managers including [yarn], [cargo], [hex] and [bundler] follow these semantics when resolving dependencies, it is very important to comply with these rules.
 But they are also useful in order for your users to get a sense of what they can expect from a new release.

-While this can be controversial, we consider dropping support for older Node.js, Python, Ruby, or other language releases a breaking change.
+While this can be controversial, we consider dropping support for older Node.js, Elixir, Ruby, Rust, or other language releases a breaking change.
 This means that if your package [declares](https://docs.npmjs.com/files/package.json#engines) that it works with Node.js 4, and you release a new version that needs at least Node.js 6, then you should increase the **major** version.